8 Aug 2022

 Other ways to terminate an offer.

-This article will conclude by providing you with template letters of termination of offer to help you successfully navigate your business life.
+This article will conclude by providing you with template letters of termination of an offer to help you successfully navigate your business life.

 An offer is a proposal of terms by one party based on which he/she is willing to enter into an agreement with another party.
 An offer is a necessary element for the formation of a valid, enforceable contract.